-MASADA NATIONAL PARK
+DISCOVER MASADA NATIONAL PARK WITH YOUR PRIVATE DRIVER

-Israel is an exciting place and we are preparing for the post covid 19 period, the Masada national park in the most visited site in Israel, take a private tour to Masada with a driver, and dive into the history!
+Israel is an exciting place and we are preparing for the post covid 19 period, the Masada national park is the most visited site in Israel, take a private tour to Masada with a driver, and dive into the history!

 We prepared an introduction to Masada national park and perhaps a few extra locations to visit while traveling the Judean Desert with our drivers in Israel.

 Welcome to the last stronghold of the Great Rebellion, the place where the stones tell the myth of heroism and courage of choosing death rather than slavery.
-A story dating back to the Hasmonean Citadel continued in a magnificent fortress and the palace of King Herod, and even today, in the nightly voyages of youth movements qualify for Masada with Sunrise.
+A story dating back to the Hasmonean Citadel continued in a magnificent fortress and the palace of King Herod, and even today, the nightly voyages of youth movements qualify for Masada with Sunrise.
 For its part, it is a site of World importance, which is located exactly where the Dead Sea is best photographed.
 Mandatory visit at least once in a lifetime

 The National Park (including the vision) is open to visitors, under restrictions and guidelines of the Ministry of Health.
 To visit the site, it is necessary to book a place in advance.

 For its part was the royal fortress of Herod and the last post of fanatics during the Great Revolt in the Romans in the years 66-73.
 It was declared by UNESCO (UN education and culture organization) as one of the UN international heritage sites.
-The site is filled with archaeological remains of Herod, which include: palaces, bathhouses, warehouses, water storage plants, and also from the time of Fanatics: the buildings used to protect the premises and the Roman blockade system preserved uniquely (some say the best in the world).
+The site is filled with archaeological remains of Herod, which include: palaces, bathhouses, warehouses, water storage plants, and also from the time of Fanatics: the buildings used to protect the premises and the Roman blockade system were preserved uniquely (some say the best in the world).

 Besides Antiquities, Masada has, Of course, a magnificent view and a fascinating historical story: for its part, it has been a masterpiece and a symbol of Jewish standing in front of the foreign conqueror and the belief that everything must be done for freedom.
-In the days before the establishment of the state, it was a very popular pilgrimage site for groups of youth movements and Palmach as a symbol of independence that was and was destroyed.
+In the days before the establishment of the state, it was a very popular pilgrimage site for groups of youth movements, and Palmach was a symbol of independence that was and was destroyed.
 Even today climbing individuals, families, and many groups of young people and soldiers to Masada.

 Over the past decades, debates have begun to develop around the myth of the mass suicide of zealots in Masada on the eve of Passover in 73 C. E., the day before the Romans ascended its part.
-Whatever your position-an ascent to Masada by cable car, the road to the embankment, or for the serpent, an ancient tour, an impression of the majesty and splendor of the place, watching movies and the amazing audiovisual display, are an interesting and enriching experience and a must for everyone.
+Whatever your position-an ascent to Masada by cable car, the road to the embankment, or for the serpent, an ancient tour, an impression of the majesty and splendor of the place, watching movies, and the amazing audiovisual display, are an interesting and enriching experiences and a must for everyone.

 HOW TO GET TO MASADA NATIONAL PARK WITH A DRIVER?